 Through this categorisation, four groups of markets emerge.
 The group that will be least resistant to the energy transition live in low-income importers of coal and gas and account for 65% of the world's population (including China and India).
-The smallest group, just 7% of the world population (including Australia, the US and Poland) is the most intractable group the high-income exporters.
+The smallest group, just 7% of the world population (including Australia, the US and Poland) is the most intractable group - the high-income exporters.

-At State Street Global Advisors, we use our influence What's at Stake? as a large global asset manager to encourage corpo-The falling costs of renewables combined with the rate boards and management teams to proactively rising penetration of renewables in the energy mix address climate-based issues that could impact on promises a huge energy windfall, which we refer to as long-term performance.
-Our investment capabilities a 'Gigafall'.
-We can estimate the value of the Gigafall include climate-specific reporting so that clients can over the next decade with some simple calculations align their portfolios with the evolving science, reguon the size of the opportunity, the value of each new latory landscape and investment risks and opportuni-MWh and a capitalisation factor. ties related to climate change.
+What's at Stake?

+The falling costs of renewables combined with the rising penetration of renewables in the energy mix promises a huge energy windfall, which we refer to as a 'Gigafall'.
+We can estimate the value of the Gigafall over the next decade with some simple calculations on the size of the opportunity, the value of each new MWh and a capitalisation factor.